MTalha-Codes/mmqlc/README.md

 #### !!!
 Compound Queries like a collection of two or more than two queries on a single line , are not supported !!!

+## !!
+Empty Lines in mmql source file will throw compilation error !!

 ## Contributions

 #### 	 Contributions are welcome but once I learn how to submit a pull request.